sci-42ver/SICP_SDF/sicp_notes.md

 ### 2
 - > In Chapter 2, when we investigate how to implement rational-number arithmetic, we will need to be able to compute s in order to reduce rational numbers to lowest terms.
 - chapter 1 footnote 23.
+  > We will learn how to implement arithmetic on rational numbers in Section 2.1.1
 - > We will return to these ideas in Section 2.2.3 when we show how to use sequences as interfaces
-- > We’ll see examples of this aer we introduce data structures in Chapter 2.
+- > We’ll see examples of this aer we introduce data structures in Chapter 2. i.e. func in data structures
+- > In Section 2.2 we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment